 To be honest I had never really thought of Poland as I place I would visit.
 For some reason, I had it in my head that spending a weekend in Krakow Poland would be filled with tours of outdated, large unkempt European palaces that were ghosts of their former selves.

 But how wrong I was!

 On my recent weekend break to Krakow in Poland for a friend’s 30th birthday celebrations, I got to see that Krakow was not just a place for stag weekends (even though a group was on our flight), but a city which boasts unrivalled European architecture.
 In this city break travel guide, I will break down the top things to do in Krakow Poland and how to make the most of spending a weekend in Krakow Poland.

-Sights include the Rynek Główny (main market square) the main stage of St. Mary’s Church soaring bell towers bathed in natural sunlight, medieval palaces, and a buzzing night-life.
+Krakow attractions include sights like the Rynek Główny (main market square) the main stage of St. Mary’s Church soaring bell towers bathed in natural sunlight, medieval palaces, and a buzzing night-life.

 Poland’s former capital and second city, Krakow, along with its worldly charm, has a sad past, including the Holocaust and the Auschwitz concentration camp.
 Although heart-breaking, it is worth the visit; it is a lasting reminder of the Nazi’s wickedness for the vast extermination of the Jewish population in and around Poland.